 It is so simple.
 Nothing really happens on the app when you pick up stuff and then maybe decide to put it back.
-Also nothing happens immediately after you leave the store.
+Also, nothing happens immediately after you leave the store.
 It is only after between five to ten minutes that you get notified about your order.

 That’s it.
 All you need to know, and even more, is there: the list of items purchased, alongside with a simple explanation on how to get a refund of an item, the amount of money you save.
 I have been there twice and in both cases, everything worked just fine.

-A proprietary store is the perfect place to promote your own private labels.
+A proprietary store is a perfect place to promote your own private labels.
 Amazon certainly did not want to miss this opportunity.
-As example, a full shelf is dedicated to the latest Amazon Meal kits.
+As an example, a full shelf is dedicated to the latest Amazon Meal kits.
 These kits are okay for a quick home-cooked dinner for two and can be prepared in about thirty minutes.

 Prominent visibility is also given to private label snacks (chocolate) and gadgets.